inkdevhub/swanky-dev-container/README.md

 ## Usage

+- This is a template repo, create a new repo from this template (same button as clone) or clone it
-- fork or clone this repo (optionally rename the target dir), and open it in VS Code
+- open the repo in VS Code

 There should be a popup in the lower-right offering you to open the container.
 Click "Reopen in Container".